-What do you plan to do to make 2020 your best year?
+What do you plan to do to make this your best year yet?
 Michele Pritchard (@michelepritchardhair) is going to launch a business-building podcast for small-space stylists.
 Jessie (@jessiehairartist) plans to indulge her creativity by doing models for her own enjoyment without time constraints.
 And Stephanie Hodges (@stephhstyles) pledges to stop every once in a while and just breathe “There is so much happening,” Hodges says, “I need to remember to catch my breath!”

 New year is a great time to think about ways to take your life, your business and your craft in new directions.
 Here, four ideas for forming your own professional and personal New Year’s resolutions to make it your best year yet.